Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Problem Formulation

-As for the two-player zero-sum stochastic differential game, besides the the admissible control sets, we also need to define the admissible strategies for the two players.
-The following definition of non-anticipative strategies (see \cite{Elliott}) is adopted from Buckdahn and Li (\cite[Definition 3.2]{Buckdahn Li}); it is also adopted by \cite{Yu} and \cite{Lv}.
+Besides the admissible control sets, we also need to define the admissible strategies for the two players.
+Our definition of non-anticipative strategies (see Elliott and Kalton \cite{Elliott}) is adopted from Buckdahn and Li \cite[Definition 3.2]{Buckdahn Li}, Yu \cite{Yu} and Lv \cite{Lv}.